thdfw/gwks/pico/README.md

 One device on the LAN needs to start a MQTT broker.

 - Install Mosquitto on the device
-- Edit the configuration file 'mosquitto.conf', generally located in /etc/mosquitto/
+- Edit the configuration file `mosquitto.conf`, generally located in /etc/mosquitto/
-- Run mosquitto with the configuration file: 'mosquitto -c path/to/mosquitto.conf'
+- Run mosquitto with the configuration file: `mosquitto -c path/to/mosquitto.conf`

 ##